 Procedure if a conflict of interest arises:

-The Chief Operations Officer is responsible for the operation and condition of the conflicts of interest register.
-If a new potential or actual conflict of interest should arise, the Chief Operations Officer, will send a memo to the management of the department and members of Catalyst Fund Managers so that the transaction that could potentially generate a conflict of interest may be accepted or declined, and managed in the client’s interest.
+The Chief Executive Officer is responsible for the operation and condition of the conflicts of interest register.
+If a new potential or actual conflict of interest should arise, the Chief Executive Officer, will send a memo to the management of the department and members of Catalyst Fund Managers so that the transaction that could potentially generate a conflict of interest may be accepted or declined, and managed in the client’s interest.
 If a conflict of interest cannot be properly managed, the necessary information on the type and origin of the conflict of interest will be communicated to the client, to enable the client to make a fully informed decision.
 All the documents and supporting evidence will be archived.

 In general, all measures and complementary procedures will be taken to ensure the required level of independence.